The health of the Murray–Darling Basin is crucial to the wellbeing of Australian communities, industries and the environment.

 Benefits and outcomes

-When water is recovered towards these targets it is transferred to the Commonwealth Environmental Water Holder to be used for environmental outcomes that ensure the sustainability of this precious resource and the animals and plants that rely on it.
+When water is recovered towards these targets it is transferred to the Commonwealth Environmental Water Holder (CEWH).
+The CEWH manages this water to meet environmental needs in the Basin.
+This helps to ensure the sustainability of this precious resource and the animals and plants that rely on it.

-Many communities and industries depend on the Murray-Darling Basin for their livelihood and wellbeing.
-The Australian Government is committed to putting communities and jobs at the heart of the Murray-Darling Basin Plan to achieve a sustainable and certain future for the Basin, its people, industries and the environment.
+Many communities and industries depend on the Murray–Darling Basin.
+A healthy river system supports community wellbeing, culture and livelihoods.
+This includes for tourism and recreation, First Nations people, as well as the essential production of food and fibre.
+The Australian Government is committed to putting communities and jobs at the heart of the Murray–Darling Basin Plan to achieve a sustainable and certain future for the Basin, its people, industries and the environment.

 The Government’s role water recovery

-We are primarily responsible for funding water recovery measures in the Murray-Darling Basin and includes:
+We are primarily responsible for funding water recovery measures in the Murray–Darling Basin.
+This includes: